-Home Help for families Information & Advice Benefits & money Benefits & tax credits Disability Living Allowance (DLA) Payment of Disability Living Allowance for a child in hospital
+Home Help for families Information & advice Benefits & tax credits Benefits you might be entitled to Disability Living Allowance (DLA) Payment of DLA for a child in hospital

 4 mins read

-In the past, once a child had been a hospital inpatient for 84 days (or 28 days if aged 16 or above), their DLA payments were suspended.
+Previously, once a child had been a hospital inpatient for 84 days (28 days if 16 or over), their DLA payments stopped.

-In addition, where a child first made a claim for DLA when they were in hospital, they used to have to wait until they were discharged home before those payments could start.
+In addition, where a child first made a claim for DLA when they were in hospital, they had to wait until they returned home before those payments could start.
 Similar rules applied to PIP.

-Following the Mathieson decision, the government introduced an interim policy of not suspending DLA or PIP payments where a child was in hospital.
-That interim policy has now become law as a result of changes to regulations introduced on the 29 June 2016 in England, Wales and Scotland and from the 6 July 2016 in Northern Ireland.
+Following the Mathieson decision, the government introduced an interim policy of not suspending DLA or PIP payments for a child in hospital.
+That interim policy has now become law.
+This follows changes to regulations introduced on 29 June 2016 in England, Wales and Scotland and on 6 July 2016 in Northern Ireland.

 The hospital rules remain for young people and adults aged 18 or over.
-This means that if your child is aged 18 or over on the date that their period as a hospital inpatient started, their DLA or PIP payments will be suspended once they have spent 28 days in hospital.
+If your child is 18 or over on the date their period as a hospital inpatient starts, their DLA or PIP payments will stop once they have spent 28 days in hospital.

-If someone is aged 18 or above and first claims PIP when they are a hospital inpatient (and they do not already get DLA) they will need to wait until they are discharged home before their PIP payments can start.
+If someone is 18 or over and first claims PIP when they are a hospital inpatient (and they do not already get DLA), they will need to wait until they return home before their PIP payments can start.